legendreddragon/legendreddragon.github.io/lord/masters/halder.md

 # Halder
 {: .no_toc }

 Halder is the level one master.
 His weapon is the Short Sword.
-He has 30 Hit Points and a Strength of 15.
+She has 30 Hit Points and a Strength of 15.
 You need to have 100 Experience to challenge Halder.

 ## Table of contents
 {: .no_toc .text-delta }